whelanh/myKinoiteNightly/README.md

 The nightly Kinoite build images use the COPR solopasha git repos for the latest in-development KDE and KDE-gear packages. *See https://tim.siosm.fr/blog/2023/01/20/introducing-kinoite-nightly-beta/ for further details.* A number of Universal Blue packages are included in order to provide some of the features of a UBlue "dx" experience.
 See [/recipes/recipe-nvidia.yml](https://github.com/whelanh/myKinoiteNightly/blob/main/recipes/recipe-nvidia.yml) file for details on what I've added.

 Some custom ujust 'recipes' are provided to install homebrew, Universal Blue's Aurora brew bundle, and a curated list of flatpaks if desired.
 See [/files/system/usr/share/ublue-os/just/60-custom.just](https://github.com/whelanh/myKinoiteNightly/blob/main/files/system/usr/share/ublue-os/just/60-custom.just) for the list of flatpaks.
+Also, if interested in Nix, automated ujust commands are available to simplify the installation process (see below for more details).

 For those interested in the Cosmic desktop as an alternative login option, I've also added ryanbex/cosmic-epoch COPR repo and `cosmic-desktop` to the installed package list.
 If you want a pure Cosmic rawhide image, this project also builds a `ghcr.io/whelanh/cosmic-latest-ublue:latest` image which you can rebase to instead.
 It also has all of the custom ujust recipes and added packages of the kinoite-nightly image.
 See [/recipes/recipe-cosmic.yml](https://github.com/whelanh/myKinoiteNightly/blob/main/recipes/recipe-cosmic.yml)

-Also, if interested in Nix, automated ujust commands are available to simplify the installation process.

 ### Additional available ujust commands